European Energy Metals expands lithium exploration in Finland

 Mountain landscape in Lapland Finland.
 Stock image.

-European Energy Metals (TSXV: FIN) announced Thursday it has submitted applications for five new exploration licences (ELs) that would significantly boosts its extensive land holding in Finland.
+European Energy Metals (TSXV: FIN) announced Thursday it has submitted applications for five new exploration licences (ELs) that would significantly boosts its land holding in Finland.

 The applications cover approximately 102 sq. km. of geological terrane considered highly prospective for lithium-cesium-tantalum (LCT) pegmatites in the Kaustinen region of central Finland.
 These would augment the company’s existing Nabba and Nabba 2 licences, bringing its total licensed holdings to 157.7 sq. km.